fran-pastor/code_force_demo/README.md

 - The Sonar Analyst agent is explicitly instructed **not** to pass `-Dsonar.branch.name`.
 - All scans are executed against the same `SONARQUBE_PROJECT_KEY`.

-If you want true per-branch analysis, you must use a SonarQube edition that supports it and adjust the tooling and prompts accordingly.
+If you want true per-branch analysis, you must use a SonarQube edition that supports it and adjust the tooling and prompts accordingly like SonarQube Developer or Enterprise.

 ---